hcho3/spmat_reader_cuda/README.md

 Dependencies
 ----
-  - MAT File I/O Libary: http://sourceforge.net/projects/matio/
+  - MAT File I/O Library: http://sourceforge.net/projects/matio/

     I've included a script named `get_matio.sh` that attempts to download and install this dependency. *In the event where the script fails:* download the